Heavenly Lake, Northwest China, China

 - Statistics / Weather / Helpful Links

 Looking for Heavenly Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the most beautiful spots in northwest China’s Xinjiang Province, Heavenly Lake-Tian Chi-is aptly named.
 A natural lake high in the Heavenly Mountains, the pristine waters lie in the shadow of Bogeda Feng Peak.
 Long a revered spot by Buddhist monks at the temple on the lake, the beautiful scenery invites thousands of visitors to join the native herding population at the lakeside each summer.
 Remote though the location is, regular tour bus service arrives from Urumqi’s People’s Park many times a day.
 Fed by snow melt from the surrounding peaks, Heavenly Lake’s turquoise waters reflect a background of stunning beauty and serenity.